xv1t/notes/mikrotik/winbox.md

 WinBox create configuration folder `%USERNAME%/Application Data/Mikrotik/Winbox`

 ## Security
-Set `master password` for WinBox and save passwords on the your sessions
+Set `Managed` -> `Master Password` for WinBox and save passwords on the your sessions